YouTube - CAC Boomerang

 CAC Boomerang aircraft used a P&W Twin Wasp radial piston engine that produced 1,200 h.p. at lower altitudes.
 The engine was not capable of producing much power at altitudes above 15,000 feet.
 Compared to other fighter aircraft of the day the Boomerang was under powered.

 Although under powered, when the CAC Boomerang entered service in October of 1942, it was well armed.
 Armament consisted of four 7.7 mm machine guns and two 20 mm cannons.
 In addition, the pilot of the aircraft was well protected by cockpit armor.

 The CAC Boomerang served in Australia and New Guinea.
 Some 450 aircraft were produced.

-In the first pictures immediately above and below is the Awesome RC Products CAC Boomerang.
-It has a wingspan of 40 1/2".
-The fuselage measures 25" in length.
-Recommended power for the CAC Boomerang can come from any Speed 400 size motor.
-Awesome RC Products recommends either a Himark A28-15 or C28-12 motor.
+The Awesome RC Products CAC Boomerang has a wingspan of 40 1/2 in.
+The fuselage measures 25 in. long.
+Recommended power can come from any Speed 400 size motor.
+Recommended is either a Himark A28-15 or C28-12 motor.